CompNet/SpatialMeasures/README.md

 Note the specified graph must be an `igraph` object, and its nodes must be described by their position in a 2D space taking.
 For this purpose, the graph must contain two nodal attributes called `x` and `y`.
 See the `igraph` documentation to know how to define such attributes.

 Also, note you only need the `R` script `src/straightness/continuous.R` to process the variants of the continuous average straightness on your graphs.
-The rest of the scripts is just there for plotting, testing, evaluating, comparing, etc.
+The rest of the scripts is just there for plotting, testing, evaluating, comparing, etc. You need to uncomment the function `get.dist` in `continuous.R`, though.

 # Extension